firobeid/UTD_FINTECH_NLP_COURSE/Research_WhitePaper.md

 ## Abstract

 In the domain of event-driven algorithmic trading, the ability to accurately classify news headlines into actionable "Buy" or "Sell" signals is a critical source of alpha.
 However, the rapid proliferation of Large Language Models (LLMs) has led to a homogenization of approaches, often ignoring the linguistic diversity inherent in financial reporting.
 This whitepaper details an exhaustive experimental survey conducted to design the curriculum for a specialized Quantitative Finance course.
 We evaluated a spectrum of Natural Language Processing (NLP) techniques, ranging from traditional lexicon-based approaches to modern Tabular Foundation Models (TabICL) and Generative AI.
 By applying **Dr. Marcos Lopez de Prado’s framework for False Discovery Control**, we demonstrate that no single architecture dominates the financial landscape.
-Instead, we identify three distinct linguistic clusters—Lexical, Semantic, and Structured—and propose a **Meta-Labeling Routing System** that dynamically assigns news headlines to specialized classifiers, maximizing the Deflated Sharpe Ratio of the resulting strategy.
+Instead, we identify three distinct linguistic topics—Lexical, Semantic, and Structured—and propose a **Meta-Labeling Routing System** that dynamically assigns news headlines to specialized classifiers, maximizing the Deflated Sharpe Ratio of the resulting strategy.

 ---